Logistics unit of JD raises 1.5 billion yuan investment fund

-SHANGHAI (Reuters) - Chinese e-commerce giant JD.com’s logistics division has raised a 1.5 billion yuan ($218 million) fund to invest in companies and technologies specializing in logistics, the company said on Monday.
+SHANGHAI, June 24 (Reuters) - Chinese e-commerce giant JD.com’s logistics division has raised a 1.5 billion yuan ($218 million) fund to invest in companies and technologies specialising in logistics, the company said on Monday.

 The fund’s limited partners will include JD Logistics and the JD.com mother company, in addition to “several listed companies and government-led funds,” the company said, declining to elaborate.